PRIVACY NOTICE FOR JESSICA KANERVA LTD

 GP contact information

 We use this information in order to provide you with direct healthcare.
 This means that the legal basis of our holding your personal data is for legitimate interest.

-Following completion of your healthcare we retain your personal data for the period defined by our professional association BANT and registrant body, Complementary & Natural Healthcare Council (CNHC).
+Following completion of your healthcare we retain your personal data for the period defined by our professional associations BANT and Transformational Breath® UK and registrant body, Complementary & Natural Healthcare Council (CNHC).
 This enables us to process any complaint you may make.
 In this case the legal basis of our holding your personal data is for contract administration.

 Information we get from other sources: